ait-energy/ariadne-json-route-format/README.md

 - RoutingRequest: details for mode of transport (not only GeneralizedMOT)
 - RoutingRequest: first/last mot
 - RouteSegment: fix misleading naming of getDepartureTime/ArrivalTime (actually start/end of segment due to boarding/alighting)
+- RouteSegment: remove durationSeconds, add travelingSeconds (and add getter for duration which sums boarding + traveling + alighting)
+- reevaluate handling of waiting times (in transfer segemtns? in pt segments?)

 ## Funding